abbreviatedman/node-express-mongodb-bonus-deployment/vs-code-github.md

 6. Now you should be logged in.
 Confirm by looking at the lower left of your VS Code window: you should see a user icon, and if you click on it, you should see your GitHub username.
 7. Open a window with your project in it.
 Preferably _only_ your project, as it will simplify these steps.
 8. Open the command palette (Ctrl/Cmd + Shift + P) and type `Git: Initialize Repository` and press `Enter`.
+9. Choose a folder to initialize the repository in--it should be the root level of the app you want to deploy.
-9. Open the source control tab on the left sidebar (Ctrl/Cmd + Shift + G).
+10. Open the source control tab on the left sidebar (Ctrl/Cmd + Shift + G).

+## If you're already signed into GitHub.

+... coming soon!